-“How to Eliminate Medi-Cal Share of Cost with the 250% Working Disabled Program”
+“How to Eliminate Medi-Cal Share of Cost with the 250% Working Disabled Program”working disabled flow chart

 👉 Eligibility subject to county Medi-Cal determination.
 Must meet disability, income, and program requirements.